patricklafrance/wmfnext-shell/README.md

 ### Remote module application

-👉 Start by creating a new application with a `register.tsx` file and a page.
+👉 Start by creating a new application with a `register.tsx` file and a page:

 ```
 remote-app